lucasgcaldas/game-system/Article.md

         }
 }
 ```
-In this case, was passed as argument on Equipment constructor a kind of EquipmentEnum and depending on the argument  these three methods improveDamage(), reduceDamage() and inventorySpace() returns differents numbers, that is the same action in many different ways.
+In this case, was passed as argument on Equipment constructor a kind of EquipmentEnum and depending on the argument  these three methods improveDamage(), reduceDamage() and inventorySpace() returns different numbers, that is the same action in many ways.

 * ### __Creating a Warrior or a Wizard__

-As Warrior and Wizard exteds Hero, it have all atributes and more your own methods.
+As Warrior and Wizard extends Hero, it has all attributes and more your own methods.
 * __Wizard__

 By default, lifePoint is 100, attackPoint is 10 and defensePoint is 5.